We've talked about capabilities. We've talked about jobs. But what if the very foundation we've built the workforce on needs to be reimagined?

 Data alone won't create change.
 Most systems weren't designed for dynamic, fast-moving work.
 That limits how far redesign can go.

 Even when organizations reimagine work, they're constrained.
-The workflows and platforms were built for another era.
+The workflows and infrastructure were built for another era.

 Takeaway: Modern work needs modern infrastructure.